ground-creative/docker-wordpress/README.md

 	http://{hostname}:{port}

-5) (Optional) Add hostname entry that u used in .env file to hosts file:
+5) (Optional) Add hostname entry that u used in .env file to your hosts file:
 ```
 sudo nano /etc/hosts